ShivaShanmuganathan/Diamond-NFT-Mini-Game/README.md

 - `yarn install` Install Dependencies
 - `yarn start` Start the frontend in localhost
 - Open `http://localhost:3000` <br />
-We can use the localhost frontend to interact with the smart contract on Mumbai
+We can use the localhost frontend to interact with the smart contract on Mumbai Network

 ### Backend 🔗